What Happens If the Estate Doesn’t Have Enough Assets to Cover All Debts, Such as Credit Card Claims?

 4. Executor Liability

-The personal representative owes a duty to creditors and heirs.
+The personal representative owes duties under Pennsylvania law in administering the estate.
 Misapplying estate funds can expose the representative to personal liability.
 When debts exceed assets, the representative must:

 Key Points to Remember

-• General unsecured creditors share pro rata when assets fall short.
+- General unsecured creditors share pro rata when assets fall short within their class.

 Take the Next Step